wiseqx/Python/README.md

 # Python
-This is a repo which stores all of my Python files and projects
+This is a repo storing all of my Python files and projects